AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-anchor-cat.md

 ---
 description: Image anchor.
 Origin point when this image is used as a layer in a template or composite image.
-seo-description: Image anchor.
-Origin point when this image is used as a layer in a template or composite image.
-seo-title: Anchor
 solution: Experience Manager
 title: Anchor
-uuid: 81069578-8470-4ec0-b755-47b0a8124024
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---